 You can be part of this church-wide initiative to personally, financially and prayerfully support the people of Ceiba Blanca by:

 - Committing to pray for this community!

 - After prayerful consideration, sponsoring a child by signing up to be a Children’s HopeChest Friend (sponsor).
-Our goal is to sponsor 150 kids as a church.

 Be a Children’s HopeChest Friend (Sponsor)